oom-components/suggestions/README.md

 suggestions.on('select');
 ```

+### destroy

+Unbind all event listener and restore the inputs to the previous state.

 ### The available sources

 As you can see, the constructor of the class `Suggestions` needs two arguments: the input and the source used to search and display the suggestions.
 There are different sources for different needs: